bgp/stayrtr/README.md

 * the flag `-useserial` must be set to 1 or 2

 When flag is set to 1, every change of file will increment the serial regardless of the current `serial` field.
-Make sure the refresh rate of GoRTR is more frequent than the refresh rate of the JSON.
+Make sure the refresh rate of StayRTR is more frequent than the refresh rate of the JSON.

-When flag is set to 2, GoRTR will set the value of the serial in the JSON.
+When flag is set to 2, StayRTR will set the value of the serial in the JSON.
 If an ID is missed or not updated, it will cause discrepancies on the client.

 ## Configurations